duganchen/dosbox/ENHANCEMENTS.md

 Each shader comes in two parts: a vertex shader with a glslv extension, and a fragment shader with a glslf extension.

 In your dosbox-SVN.conf, set output as shown and glshader to taste.
-I recommend the SABR-XCOMified shader, which is variation on the xBR shader.
+I recommend the SABR shader, which is variation on the xBR shader.

     [sdl]